sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

 and then run `luafile %`. `M.myfunction` will be executed and you'll see your output.

-To make reloading even quicker, I've have set up following function and key mapping(inspired by Teej config):
+To make reloading even quicker, I've set up the following function and key mapping(inspired by Teej config):

 ```vim